UKCA Marking for Medical Devices

-) Once CE marking for a device is no longer valid, manufacturers that want to (continue to) place their products on the UK market need to comply with the new UKCA marking regulation.
+Once CE marked devices are no longer accepted on the UK market, manufacturers that want to place their products on the UK market need to comply with the new UKCA marking regulation.